SHOC2: Dynamic regulation of MAPK signaling

+Clinical significance

+It has been shown that activity that results in lipidation (specifically Myristoylation) of SHOC2 can cause Noonan syndrome.

 Interactions

 SHOC2 has been shown to interact with the catalytic phosphatase subunit PP1C and MRAS as well as canonical RAS isoforms (H/K/NRAS).
 The ternary complex SHOC2-RAS-PP1C functions to dephosphorylate an inhibitory phosphorylation site ('S259') on RAF family proteins to enable MAPK signaling.